backlinks featured image - chain links with plants

 Author: Taylor Brown

 A backlink is a link from one website to another.
-In the context of SEO, backlinks are important because they play a part in the Google algorithm, and can represent a vote of confidence.
+In the context of SEO, backlinks are important because they play a part in the Google algorithm and can signal a vote of confidence.

 Backlinks are a signal to search engines that others vouch for your content, and that users are engaging with it.
 It gets a whole lot more complicated than that, but let’s start there.